Home > Colorado Residency

 Definition of Residency for Tuition Purposes

-To be considered a Colorado resident, a student (or the student’s parent/legal guardian if the student is under 23), must have lived in the state for the immediate 12 months prior to the start date of the semester and intend to stay for the near future.
+To be considered a Colorado resident, a student (or the student’s parent/legal guardian if the student is under 23 by the start of the term), must have lived in the state for the immediate 12 months prior to the start date of the semester and intend to stay for the near future.

 Initial Residency Classification